fastlane/fastlane/YourFirstPR.md

 The core team usually tags issues that are ready to be worked on and easily accessible for new contributors with the [“you can do this” label][you can do this].
 If you’ve never contributed to _fastlane_ before, these are a great place to start!

-If you want to work on something else, e.g. new functionality or fixing a bug, we kindly ask you to submit a new issue, so that we can have a chance to discuss it first.
+If you want to work on something else, e.g. new functionality or fixing a bug, if would be helpful if you submit a new issue, so that we can have a chance to discuss it first.
 We might have some pointers for you on how to get started, or how to best integrate it with existing solutions.

 ## Checking out the _fastlane_ repo